acoffman/debianize_rails/README.md

-            -d, --depends PACKAGE1,PACKAGE2  List of debian package dependencies (app specific, not for rails in general) -n, --package-name NAME          Name of debian package to construct (default: dgi-db) -v, --package-version VERSION    Version to set the debian package to (default: 0.1) -t, --target-app PATH            Path to the app to be packaged (default: /gscuser/acoffman/testing/dgi-db) -s, --server-path PATH           Deploy location on your server (default: /var/www) -b, --bootstrap                  Bootstrap a new debian directory -p, --build-package              Build a .deb
+            -d, --depends PACKAGE1,PACKAGE2  List of debian package dependencies (app specific, not for rails in general) -n, --package-name NAME          Name of debian package to construct (default: dgi-db) -v, --package-version VERSION    Version to set the debian package to (default: 0.1) -t, --target-app PATH            Path to the app to be packaged (default: /Users/acoffman/git/dgi-db) -s, --server-path PATH           Deploy location on your server (default: /var/www) -b, --bootstrap                  Bootstrap a new debian directory -p, --build-package              Build a .deb
+            -g, --generate-passenger-config  Create a barebones default config for Passenger Note that you must also supply the -m flag if you select this option -m, --server-name                Value for Passenger ServerName directive.
+                                             Likely the domain/hostname the app will be accessed at.
             -h, --help                       Display this screen